LBPHaxMods/GingerBread/README.md

   This is necessary for a lot of the audio to work.
 ## /Blueprints/Audio/BP_PhysicalAudioManager
   Unknown, but I would recommend placing it in your level anyways.
+## /Blueprints/Audio/AudioManager
+  If you have any special gameplay objects or enemies in your level, then use this to load their audio banks, otherwise their sounds may not work.
+This will require having the games Audio and WwiseAudio folders extracted.
 ## /Blueprints/Cutscenes/CutsceneController_BP
   This is used for playing Fly-Through/Intro cutscenes, I have not figured it out entirely yet.
 ## /Blueprints/Cutscenes/Stuntboy